genestack/user-tutorials/source/guide/using-genestack-browse-data_include.rst

    have pre-loaded the platform with thousands and thousands of publicly available experiments, from public repositories such as GEO, ArrayExpress, SRA, and ENA.
-Currently we have more than 110,000 experiments in our database.
+Currently we have more than 110,000 datasets in our database.
 #. **Tutorials**: the folder contains files we use as examples during
    various tutorials.
-To read more on particular analysis types, go to https://genestack.com/tutorials/.

 To access the **context menu** for a given file, you can either do a right or left click on the respective entry in the file browser.
 The topmost entry is the